adamwalker/adamwalker.github.io/_posts/2016-10-25-Filter-Design-in-Clash.md

 The coefficients are symmetric, so, for example, the first coefficient is the same as the last one.
 The summation contains the terms (c[1] . x[n]) and (c[N] . x[n-N]) where c is the vector of coefficients, x is the vector of input samples, N is the filter length and n is the current sample index.
 This can be factored as (x[n] + x[N]) . c[1] (since c[1] == c[N]), saving a multiplication.

 The implementation is given below.
-Again, skip ahead to the schematic if it is unclear.
+Skip ahead to the schematic if it is unclear.

 ```haskell
 import CLaSH.Prelude